 The ride itself was actually eight rides spread out over four days.
 We have quite a few employees these days, and not enough vehicles to go around.
 Splitting into eight rides ensured that everyone had the opportunity to get out there.

 Each ride lasted an hour and a half and wound through steep gorges and across the shallow Graham Creek several times.
-It had a little bit of everything, hill climbs, water crossing, and rock crawls but all of it a little closer to the easy end of the spectrum—if you stayed on the trail.
+It had a little bit of everything—hill climbs, water crossing, and rock crawls—but all of it a little closer to the easy end of the spectrum (if you stayed on the trail, that is).

 “It was interesting to see the different terrains these machines can be ridden on and how comfortable they are with the different products we have to offer.
 It showed us some of the products’ capabilities.”